 I’ve written before that Captain Marvel is #1 on my list of 10 FAVORITE SUPERHEROES.
 Unfortunately, he’s vary rarely been portrayed correctly in the comics, in my opinion.
 This is one of those stories that nails it perfectly.
 Written by Judd Winick and drawn by Joshua Middleton, this was a 4-issue miniseries originally published by DC Comics in 2006, which tells the story of the first time Captain Marvel and Superman met and teamed up.

-In issue #1 we open in Fawcett City, where Captain Marvel stops a falling helicopter, while in Metropolis Superman foils a robbery @ a museum and is confronted by some magical beasts, which enables the robbers to get away.
-Then Captain Marvel fights a couple of giant robots, who are attacking a solar power research center run by Dr. Bruce Gordan.
+In issue #1 we open in Fawcett City, where Captain Marvel stops a falling helicopter, while in Metropolis Superman foils a robbery at a museum and is confronted by some magical beasts, which enables the robbers to get away.
+Then Captain Marvel fights a couple of giant robots (his childlike innocence shines through, as his first reaction is “that’s cool!”, before he gets to work of smashing them), who are attacking a solar power research center run by Dr. Bruce Gordan.
 We later see Captain Marvel in his civilian identity as Billy Batson, who’s living in a tent in an alley with a bunch of other homeless people.
 His only real friend, who also knows his secret identity, is another young boy named Scott, who lives in a foster home that Billy ran away from.
-Later that night, as Captain Marvel, arrives @ a local museum to foil a robbery by the same crooks from Metropolis, when he gets attacked by some magical beasts and then Superman arrives to lend a hand.
+Later that night, as Captain Marvel, arrives at a local museum to foil a robbery by the same crooks from Metropolis, when he gets attacked by some magical beasts and then Superman arrives to lend a hand.